ChrisNZL/snap-chrome/README.md

 ![](http://iforce.co.nz/i/ff1x3gvo.dgz.png)

-If Snap is your ISP, this extension lets you view details of your data usage with the click of a button:
+If Snap is your ISP in New Zealand, this extension lets you view details of your data usage with the click of a button:
 * Data used
 * Data remaining
 * Average daily usage